 Crater Rim Drive is the 10.6-mile drive that circles Kilauea Caldera.
 Driving around this loop will take you to the park’s main attractions: the Kilauea overlook, Devastation Trail and Kilauea Iki Crater Overlook.

 Steam vents plume from this massive crater, known as the home of Pele, the volcano goddess.
 In 2008, this crater was filled with a lake of lava that disappeared earlier this year.
 Seismic activity caused by the crater walls falling into itself created a much larger crater.
 In May 2018, the Halemaʻumaʻu’s volume was about 70-78 million cubic yards.
 It is now about 1.2 billion cubic yards.
 The crater floor has dropped more than 1,600 ft.
 Great respect should be paid at this sacred site.
 Also worth noting is that higher elevation near the crater means that temperatures can drop fairly quickly.
-If you’re coming from the beach in shorts and t-shirt, be sure to pack some warmer items like a light jacket while you’re here.
+If you’re coming from the beach in shorts and a t-shirt, be sure to pack some warmer items like a light jacket while you’re here.